FloppeX/Project-Flight/Land Carrier Project description.md

 ## Project Change Log (latest session)

+### Session Summary (2025-09-20)
+*   **Enemy Stability:** Fixed critical issue where ground units (`EnemyBox`) would fall through terrain or teleport to the world origin.
+This was resolved by converting them from `RigidBody3D` to `StaticBody3D` and implementing a robust ground-snapping mechanism, ensuring they remain firmly on the terrain.
+*   **HUD Overhaul:**
+	*   **Target Box:** Implemented a properly collimated green target box on the HUD.
+The box is now projected onto a 3D plane, eliminating parallax and ensuring it accurately frames the selected target from the pilot's perspective.
+	*   **CCIP Collimation:** Applied the same ray-plane intersection logic to the CCIP (bomb impact point) display, making it accurately collimated with the 3D world.
+*   **Targeting System:** The aircraft's targeting module now correctly detects when a target has been destroyed and automatically clears the target, preventing players from staying locked onto defeated enemies.
+*   **Projectile & Explosion FX:**
+	*   **Delayed Explosions:** Added a randomized 0-1 second delay before an enemy explodes after its health reaches zero, improving the visual feedback of destruction.
+	*   **Bomb Damage:** Corrected an issue where the bomb launcher was overriding the bomb projectile's properties.
+Bombs now correctly use their intended splash damage radius of 30 meters, consistent with AG missiles, making them effective area-denial weapons.
+*   **Landing Gear Suspension:** Implemented suspension system with damping for smoother landings and enhanced immersion during carrier operations (launching and landing).

 ### Core systems
 - Catapult
   - Uses `controls_disabled` meta on aircraft during launch; restores on release.